The Stonecutter (novel): People in the past

+Publication

+Stenhuggaren, a crime novel by Camilla Läckberg, was published in Sweden in 2005.
+An English version translated by American translator Steven T. Murray was published by HarperCollins in 2010 (also reprinted in the UK on 3 March 2011) and by Pegasus for sale in the United States on 1 May 2012.

 Themes and commentary

-A more claustrophobic narrative landscape than before; the plot consists of a shift between the past and the present-day account of the murder investigation, but the link twixt the alternating narratives is not revealed until the end.
 Child abuse in different forms and gradations is a central theme.
 The roots of the problem lie in an earlier generation and can be attributed, at least in part, to the upbringing of offspring.
-In the present, Erica and Patrik try to find a suitable parenting means; even the incompetent police chief becomes obliquely involved in raising an infant, albeit belatedly.
+In the present, Erica and Patrik try to find a suitable parenting means.
+Even the incompetent police chief becomes belatedly involved in raising an infant.